Part V

 Phase 3: Embodied Change (The Ongoing Months)

+This often becomes the longest and most demanding phase, where the work stretches into daily life.
 Integration culminates in observable, sustainable changes in how you live, relate, and show up in the world.

 - Translate Insight into Action: Lasting transformation is measured in behavioral change.
 Identify one small, concrete action that embodies your insight.
 It might be keeping a boundary you used to let slide, initiating a difficult but necessary repair in a relationship, or adjusting a daily habit.

-- Reorganize Your Archetypal Field: As you make these small changes, you begin to consciously reshape your Archetypal patterns.
+- Reorganize Your Archetypal Field: As you make these small changes, you begin to consciously reshape your Archetypal Body patterns.
 The “people-pleaser” learns to say no; the “lone wolf” learns to ask for help.
 This is the slow, deliberate work of embodying the integrated power of the Dragon, one choice at a time.

+If you don’t engage with catalysts, you lose nothing.
+The path without them is still a path.
 Don’t chase the Dragon’s spark—become the Dragon through what you practice next.